What is hyponatraemia?

 - Starting specific treatment if blood glucose or cholesterol levels are high.

-- Restricting daily fluid intake to 1.0–1.5 litres if necessary, if the diagnosis is syndrome of inappropriate secretion of anti-diuretic hormone.
-Usually the sodium will correct when the underlying cause of syndrome of inappropriate secretion of anti-diuretic hormone is treated.
+- Restricting daily fluid intake to 1.0–1.5 litres if necessary, if the diagnosis is SIADH.
+Usually the sodium will correct when the underlying cause is treated.

-- Administering a medication called demeclocycline if sodium levels do not improve after the above action has been taken, although this drug is not commonly used and is usually supervised by a specialist.
+- Salt (sodium chloride) tablets if sodium levels do not improve after the above action has been taken, although this drug is not commonly used.

 Where hyponatraemia is more serious, patients will usually be admitted to hospital.
 Treatment will include:

-- Stopping any medication that may be responsible for the condition.
+- Initially, stopping any medication that may be responsible for the condition.

 In the most severe cases of hyponatraemia, the majority of patients will show neurological symptoms and will require admission to a hospital high dependency unit.
 Correction of sodium levels will be carefully controlled.